 Now that the movie’s opening scene pretty much gave away what’s going to happen to Arielle (it’s also shown in the movie’s trailer), viewers then get a flashback to what led up to that scene.
 Arielle Summers (played by Bella Thorne) is a bored and rebellious teen who lives in an unnamed Florida town, where she works as a waitress in a local diner.
 She’s been saving up her money to go to Hollywood in California and become “famous.”
 Arielle doesn’t seem to have any talent, so presumably she wants to be famous on social media or reality TV.

 And it’s no wonder she wants to change her life.
 She sure doesn’t like living in the dumpy apartment that she shares with her single mother Janet (played by Marisa Coughlan), who works as a bartender in a nightclub.
 Janet has been dating a sleazy guy named Bobby (played by Joey Oglesby), and Arielle can’t stand him.
 When Bobby asks Arielle for some of her marijuana, she just flips him her middle finger and curses at him.

 Arielle is not only a foul-mouthed stoner, she’s also a brawler.
 While she is dancing with a guy at a party, another girl comes up to Arielle and sucker punches her.
 Ariel isn’t going to just take it, so she ends up getting into a big catfight with the girl on the floor.
 People at the party start recording the fight on their phones.

 A video of the fight is posted on social media and foes viral.
-And then, the next thing you know, enough people see Arielle’s catfight video for Ariel to gain 147 new followers the next day.
+And then, the next thing you know, enough people see Arielle’s catfight video for Ariel to gain 147 new followers on social media the next day.
 It boosts her confidence and she’s gotten a taste of what a viral video can do for her popularity.